Our treatment services range from inpatient residential care to outpatient appointments and community-based services.

 Access to outpatient care is via referral from a medical professional.

-All of our psychiatrists are fully-qualified to assess and treat major mental health issues.
-Our outpatient services include psychiatric assessment, consultation and management of all adult psychiatric disorders, and psychiatric assessment for medicolegal, occupational or accident related reasons.
+All of our psychiatrists are qualified to assess and treat major mental health issues.
+Our outpatient services include psychiatric assessment, consultation and management of all adult psychiatric disorders, psychiatric assessment for medicolegal, occupational or accident-related reasons, and rTMS.
+Sessions are conducted at Ashburn Clinic in Dunedin.

 We provide two community-based programmes which are suitable for people with more specifically-focused mental health problems, within Otago and Southland.